abrasic/e6-fav2hydrus/README.md

 6) In the *review services* window, click **open client api base url** and oopy the IP address it took you to.
 You will also need that for later.

 # Preperation (Userscript)
-Just a little more to do!
+Lastly, we need to prepare the userscript.

-When you visit any e621 page, you should see a "f2h Settings" button in the top nav bar.
+When you visit the e621 posts page, you should see a "f2h Settings" button in the top nav bar.
 Click the button to toggle the settings window at any time.

-**Hide Fav Button on Fail** > If the Hydrus API does not respond, the favorite buttons will be hidden.
-This option acts as a discourager in order to save all posts that you like locally, so if they are deleted off the internet somehow, you have a backup.
-Lucky you!

 **API Address** > The IP address that the API runs on that you copied from step 6 above.
 By default it is `http://127.0.0.1:45869/`

 **Access key** > The access key you copied from step 4 above.

 Once all settings are how you need them, click "Save and close".
 The script should *finally* start working.

+**Hide Fav Button on Fail** > If the Hydrus API does not respond, the favorite buttons will be hidden.
+This option acts as a discourager in order to save all posts that you like locally, so if they are deleted off the internet somehow, you have a backup.
+Lucky you!

+**Import Tags** > Enabled by default.
+Posts that are imported will be applied their **artist**, **species** and **character** tags into Hydrus.

+**Include General Tags** > Disabled by default.
+When enabled, all general tags will be applied to the imported post.